fatvdbergdotus/ai/data_science/glossary.md

 - **MLflow** is an open-source platform used to manage the entire machine learning lifecycle, from experiments to deployment.
 - **Normalization (min-max)**: rescales data to a fixed range (usually 0 to 1) → all values fall within that range.
 - **Outliers**: Outliers are data points that are significantly different from the rest of the values in a dataset.
 They “stand out” because they are much higher or lower than most other observations.
-- **Pandas DataFrame functions**: Most common functions for a Pandas DataFrame
+- **Pandas DataFrame** is a data structure that allows manipulation and analysis of tabular data.
+Its most common functions for a Pandas DataFrame are:
   - df.describe(): Method specifically designed to generate descriptive statistics for numerical columns in a Pandas DataFrame such as mean, SD, quartiles.
   - df.info(): Provides information about the DataFrame such as data types and non-null counts.
   - df.merge(): Merges dataframes on columns